Staff of the Faculty of Continuing, Professional, Online and Distance Learning

 Some programmes listed in this programme have been scheduled with Saturday classes – this is noted in the individual programme description.

 Registered part-time students on

-Academic/Professional and/or AIT accredited academic programmes may avail of the Institute’s library facilities.
+Academic/Professional and/or TUS accredited academic programmes may avail of the Institute’s library facilities.
 Details of library services for such students are available www.library.ait.ie

 Library Opening Hours

 Monday to Thursday: 9.15 am to 9.45 pm

 Friday: 9.15 am to 4.00 pm